NerdPractitioner/stelligent-university/08-cloudwatch-logs/README.md

 - What are the minimum and maximum retention times?

+> It looks like logs can be stored for 1 day up to indefinately.
+Cloudwatch metrics can be stored for 15 months

 - Instead of keeping data in CW Logs forever, can you do anything else with them?
 What might a useful lifecycle for logs look like?

+> We can move logs past a certain age to s3

 ## Lesson 8.2: CloudWatch Logs with CloudTrail events